uiuc-hand/UIUC-Hand_API/python/readme.md

-## Welcome to the LEAP Hand Python SDK
+## Welcome to the UIUC Hand Python SDK

 #### Install On Ubuntu
 - `python -m venv test_env`